helpshift/timestamp-injector/README.md

-# Traefik Plugin - Epoch Header
+# Traefik Plugin - Timestamp Header

 A Traefik middleware plugin that adds an `HS-UEpoch` header to HTTP responses, containing the current Unix time in `seconds.milliseconds` format (similar to Nginx `$msec`).